 I am a strong believer that over-baked baked goods are one of the worst things.
 Ever.
 So writing the bake time for recipes is always my least favorite part.
 Every oven is different and different pans bake quicker than others.
 It makes me so sad to think that you guys would ever get a dry, over baked blondie from me.
 Like it keeps me awake at night.
 Especially for recipes that simply won’t taste as good when they are over baked; it is so important to keep an eye on them.

 You’ll want to take these cinnamon roll blondies out of the oven when they are golden brown around the edges and have puffed up in the middle, but the center of the pan should still be relatively underdone.
-For us this took about 38 minutes, but you’ll want to start checking them at 30 minutes and keeping an eye on them from there!
+For us this took about 38 minutes, but you’ll want to start checking them at 30 minutes and keeping an eye on them from there because every oven is different!

 Alright, bbs, I need to get this Wednesday started with some caffeine.
 I mean…it’s acceptable to eat cinnamon rolls for breakfast, so don’t try to tell me that I can’t eat these cinnamon roll blondies with my cup of coffee today 🙂Print